90 TERMS

 Underbore

 Trenchless installation method — the pipe is pulled or pushed under an obstruction (road, river, building) without open excavation.
-Two main methods: HDD (horizontal directional drilling) and static bore.
+Common methods include HDD (horizontal directional drilling), laser bore, and auger bore.
 Cost driven by ground conditions, casing requirements, and pit construction.
+See in context: Water Estimating →

 Water-Specific Terms